bsb4018/DSProj_WineQuality/README.md

-Prediction of Wine Quality Using Machine Learning Algorithms DataSet obtained from Kaggle
+1.Prediction of Wine Quality Using Machine Learning Algorithms 2.DataSet obtained from Kaggle